michaelmarty/UniDec/readme.md

 Added retention time integration into UniChrom and MetaUniDec.
 It will now report the area and apex value of var1 (RT) extracts.

+Added peak picking normalization parameter on MetaUniDec and UniChrom.

 Changed UniChrom default to timemid rather than timestart.

+New hidden feature, setting a peak picking threshold of greater than 1 with the normalization on will assume that the threshold is a multiple of the 90% percentile intensity value rather than a fraction of the max.

 v.8.1.1